 In response there's Content-Location header which indicates created ModuleClass address which is used later to create Toggle Action and to modificate state of particular DataPoint.

 In SDT, Actions are also mapped to FlexContainer.
-To add new Action to ModuleClass you have to send the following request to the ModuleClass address.
+To add new Action to ModuleClass, the the following request is sent to the ModuleClass address.